WiiLink24/web/src/content/guide/demae.md

 6. Press `A` to install the selected WADs.

-### If you happen to get `Error -1022` when installing `Food Channel (Domino's) (English).wad`, uninstall the channel by selecting the WAD with `-` and pressing `A`.
-Then, re-install the WAD.
+<l class="notice info fullwidth"> If you happen to get `Error -1022` when installing `Food Channel (Domino's) (English).wad`, uninstall the channel by selecting the WAD with `-` and pressing `A`.
+Then, re-install the WAD. </l>

 #### Section IV - Setting your address information

 > WiiLink never stores your personal data.
 For more information on what is used, read our [Privacy Policy](https://theoldnet.com/get?url=https%3A%2F%2Fdemae.wiilink24.com%2Fprivacypolicy&year=2022&scripts=false&decode=false).
 (Currently archived, as new page is being worked on)

-> You are responsible for entering your correct address information.
-Failure to do so may result in orders not succeeding.
+<l class="notice warn fullwidth"> You are responsible for entering your correct address information.
+Failure to do so may result in orders not succeeding. </l>

 In this section you will be setting your address information.
 This is required for proper usage of Food Channel (Domino's).